DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.impact.bedrock-invoke-model.md

 If model invocation logging is enabled, invocations requests are logged on CloudWatch and/or S3 buckets with additional details, including prompt content and response.
 This greatly helps in detecting malicious invocations.

 It is not recommended to alert on every model invokation, thus you can consider the following options for a more reasonable detection:
 - Detecting <code>InvokeModel</code> with "ValidationException", raised when using an invalid request parameter.
-This is a technique used by some attackers to verify if they have the proper permissions
+This is a technique used by some attackers to verify if they have proper permissions.
-- Adding other APIs in your detection pattern, such as <code>PutFoundationModelEntitlement</code> and <code>PutUseCaseForModelAccess</code>, used for enabling models before invoking them
+- Adding other APIs in your detection pattern, such as <code>PutFoundationModelEntitlement</code> and <code>PutUseCaseForModelAccess</code>, used for enabling models before invoking them.